bardicreels/askthelady/README.md

-Search Ammon Hillmans work and claims.
+Search the work of LadyBabylon666 and Ammon Hillman.